 What is a Reverse Mortgage?

-A Reverse Mortgage in Colorado is a federally regulated program for homeowners, aged 62 and older.
+A Reverse Mortgage is a federally regulated program for homeowners, aged 62 and older.
 It allows the equity in your home to pay you rather than you paying for the home.

 What is a Government Insured HECM program?